 I’ve always relied on food to express my love and affection.
 A good, hearty and well thought out meal can quickly resolve issues and provides tremendous nourishment for the soul.
 If you think I’m trying to be all mushy, just think about all the times a relaxed sit down dinner completed a perfect evening.
 So, for this Valentine’s I committed to making an extra-special meal that would say “I love you” and satisfy any loving relationship.
 A menu of oysters, risotto, Swiss chard and of course a complementary wine makes a simple meal that will be romantic, elegant and easy to prepare.

-The Dean & DeLuca Romantic Risotto was quick, easy and simple with complex taste..
-The dried rose petals and strawberries whispered, “Hello, Love”.
+Th romantic risotto was quick, easy and simple with complex taste..
+The dried rose petals and strawberries whispered, “Hello, Lover”.
 I fell in love with the risotto the minute I saw it–based on its look and smell.
 If you consider the fact that risotto hales from Italy, a land of culture, romantics and the one of the best love languages, you can appreciate its effect: a perfect warm food that fills you up quite nicely.
 Making risotto is a labor of love, no doubt a great way to show your sweetheart affection.
 I paired the Italian imported risotto with seared oysters to counterbalance the heavy grain and keep a healthy diet in mind.
 For green goodness, the Swiss chard was the last element that pulled it all together.
 I kept it airy, sautéing it in olive oil and adding a touch of ginger.

 I’m convinced this dinner will woo your significant other and make your mom proud.
 It’s simple enough to keep you sane, beautiful and elegant; just enough to make you shine!
 It should be noted that a glass of Pinot Grigio or even a well rated Champagne could be paired with your meal.
 Light your candles, play some Marvin Gaye, Al Green or Johnny Mathis and enjoy a romantic meal for two!